 - When will I get my first retirement check?

 That depends on your retirement date and when your final documents are received and processed by CalPERS.
-In most cases, you'll receive your first check in the first part of the month after you have retired.
-For example, if your retirement date was September 4, your first check would be paid to you in the first week of October.
+The first payment can take up to 30-45 calendar days from your retirement date or the date your application is received, whichever is later.
 Because each case is different, contact us to know exactly when your first check will be sent.